How Steps 2 Success works

 When taking part in the Steps 2 Success programme, you’ll continue to receive your normal benefit entitlement.
 Help may also be available towards your cost of travel and childcare.

-For further information, speak with an adviser or work coach in your local Jobs & Benefits office or JobCentre.
+For further information, speak with an adviser or work coach in your local Jobs and Benefits office.